 The amazing things that happened at Glastonbury this year with WaterAid

-WaterAid have partnered with Glastonbury Festival for several years and their support has helped to make our work transforming lives possible.
+WaterAid has partnered with Glastonbury Festival for several years, and their support has helped to make our work transforming lives possible.

 Here are some highlights of what happened at Glastonbury Festival this year.

 The incredible support for our cause